 For general information about clinical trials, please visit Ramsay Research

 Participation in any research project or Clinical Trial is voluntary.
-Our dedicated team will ensure that you are treated with the highest care and follow strict protocols, regulatory and ethical guidelines to ensure your privacy and confidentiality is always maintained.
+Our dedicated team will ensure that you are treated with the highest care and follow strict protocols, regulatory and ethical guidelines to ensure your safety, and your privacy and confidentiality is protected.

 All research run at RCN has been reviewed and approved by a NH&MRC registered Human Research Ethics Committee.